rudyvan/digital_meter/README.md

 - you can only use a certified battery
 - you have to limit the power output of the battery to 10kW for 3 phases and 5kW for 1 phase
 - and you have to announce the installation on myfluvius.be
+- and your energy supplier has put your meter in "meetregime 3" (frequent metering) and you might have to pay a fee for this, then get dynamic pricing enabled.

 ![fluvius.png](./docs/fluvius.png)